Paralives: How to Start a Family – Romance, Marriage, Pregnancy

 Step 2: Decide whether to marry before the baby

-Marriage in Paralives sits in an interesting spot: it is meaningful for your household story, but it is not the mandatory gate for getting pregnant.
-That means you should decide based on pacing.
-If you want the smoothest family setup, marriage usually works better before the baby.
-You are dealing with fewer scheduling conflicts, fewer care interruptions, and less household chaos.
+Marriage in Paralives is meaningful for your household story, but it is not the gate for getting pregnant, so decide on pacing.
+For the smoothest setup, marry before the baby: fewer scheduling conflicts, fewer care interruptions, less household chaos.

 Once the couple is solid, use the proposal interaction and follow that relationship forward into marriage.
-Even if the game lets you have the baby first, that route can feel backward from a management perspective because newborn care immediately competes with every other social event.
-Doing the proposal and wedding phase first keeps the household cleaner and easier to run.
+Even though the game lets you have a baby first, that route feels backward to manage, because newborn care immediately competes with every other social event.
+Handling the proposal and wedding phase first keeps the household cleaner to run.

-If you are roleplaying a less traditional household, you can skip marriage and move straight to trying for a baby.
-The important thing is understanding that you are choosing a story order, not breaking progression.
+Playing a less traditional household?
+Skip marriage and go straight to trying for a baby.
+You are choosing a story order, not breaking progression.

-Once the couple is established, select both Paras and use the Try for Baby interaction on a bed.
-This is the core mechanical step, and it is the one most players overcomplicate.
-You do not need to hunt through unrelated menus if the relationship is already in the correct state.
-The bed interaction is the important trigger.
+This is the step most players overcomplicate.
+Once the couple is established, select both Paras at the same time, then use the Try for a baby interaction on a bed.
+If only one Para is selected, the option will not appear — that single mistake accounts for most of the “where is the button?” confusion.
+You do not need to dig through unrelated menus when the relationship is already in the right state; the bed interaction is the trigger.

 🎮